Veridise/circom-benchmarks/README.md

 python scripts/benchmark.py --src path/to/this/repo --out report.csv --timeout 300
 ```

-The results of the compilation will be in `results.csv`.
+The results of the compilation will be in `report.csv`.
 Tests can either succeed, fail or timeout.
 Failures could also be either circom failures (the compiler refuses the output), panics or unimplemented errors.

 # Structure